restspace/rs-runtime/README.md

 The repo has many dependencies on Restspace Core.
 Restspace Core contains all the necessary dependencies for custom service or adapter code: when writing your own service or adapter, you won't need any dependencies in Restspace Runtime.

+## Site and documentation

+The main site for Restspace is at (http://restspace.io)[http://restspace.io].
+The technical overview in the documentation for Restspace is at (https://restspace.io/docs/overview/Technical%20Overview)[https://restspace.io/docs/overview/Technical%20Overview].

 ## Code Architecture

 ### Entrypoint